 In a report published in 2019 by IBM, it was reported that the average cost of a single data breach is over USD 3.92 million.

 The most popular types of cybercrimes are identity theft scams and phishing scams, in which sensitive personal information is obtained to hack accounts and impersonate the user or rob.
 Then there are other crimes that are more prevalent, such as online harassment, invasion of privacy, and cyberstalking.
 There are strict laws against these crimes.
-A cyber cell is usually capable of monitoring these crimes, but installing security solution is a necessary step to prevent an attack in the first place.
+A cyber cell is usually capable of monitoring these crimes, but installing a security solution is a necessary step to prevent an attack in the first place.

 Jobs in cybersecurity are considered to be the most well-paid jobs globally.
 Although when a candidate starts a career in cybersecurity, they normally work as a helpdesk technician, IT support technician, or engineer.
 Let us look at few job roles that have been in high demand lately.

-- Information Security Analyst: This job mainly focuses on protecting sensitive information of your company.
-Along with this, an information security analyst designs strategy and implements policies to prevent cyber-attacks, monitors data, ensures that the employees comply with the security policies, and trains them to be aware of cyber frauds.
+- Information Security Analyst: This job mainly focuses on protecting the sensitive information of your company.
+Along with this, an information security analyst designs strategies and implements policies to prevent cyber-attacks, monitors data, ensures that the employees comply with the security policies, and trains them to be aware of cyber frauds.

-- Software security engineer: This is another well paid job that focuses on risk assessment, identifying vulnerability, and developing secure software.
+- Software security engineer: This is another well-paid job that focuses on risk assessment, identifying vulnerability, and developing secure software.